 Chapter 2: A Scenery of Life

 If anyone around Orron was found talking about a person who hated the very idea of youth, they were certainly discussing Rraos Arroxath.
-Even if most of this potential Arroxath heir’s personal details remained a mystery to the general public, one detail that he never managed to hide was his utter disdain for his own youth.
-This belief baffled the old and the young alike, but anyone curious who had a chance to converse with the young man would receive a straightforward answer.
+Even if most of this potential Arroxath heir’s personal details remained a mystery, one of those that he never managed to hide from the public was his utter disdain for his own youth.
+This belief baffled the old and the young alike.
+But anyone who had a chance to converse with him would receive a straightforward answer in this matter.

-While most in his family disagreed with this notion of Rraos, they too had peculiar ideas and sharp gazes.
-Like him, they were notably tall by the standards of Altrakh.
-And like him, they revelled in wealth and high standing within the empire.
+While most of his blood-relatives disagreed with this notion, they too were in possession of other peculiar ideas and sharp gazes.
+Like him, they too were notably tall by the standards of Altrakh[1].
+And like him, they too revelled in their wealth and high standing within the empire.

-Here ended the similarities, as Rraos, unlike any other Arroxath, placed a much greater emphasis on the spending of money over its distribution.
-To him, the balance between effort, earnings and expenditure was the key to life’s equation – ‘The lesser the effort for greater the income, the greater the value, being able to spend a greater sum’.
+But here ended the similarities, as Rraos, unlike any other Arroxath, placed a much greater emphasis on the spending of money over its distribution.
+To him, the balance between effort, earnings and expenditure was the key to life’s equation, summed up as – ‘The lesser the effort for greater the income, the greater the value for being able to spend a greater sum’.

 Today was a special day for Rraos, just as yesterday had been.
-It was special because today, just like yesterday, he was worried that he himself was about to be swindled.
+Because today, just like yesterday, he was worried about being swindled himself.

 Sitting on his black velvet adorned couch, Rraos released a deep sigh.
 He had been feeling a curiosity nibbling him for some time now.
 The recollection of a wild young man casually bending the world to his will haunted him.
 It made him itch with the desire to compare.
 It made him petty.

-This feeling had persisted right from the day the young guard of the merchant Vaong’rr had caught Rraos’ eyes.
-It was just another meeting with just another merchant.
-But this mannerless boy stuck out like a sore thumb.
+This feeling had persisted right from the day the impudent young guard of the foolish merchant Vaong’rr had caught Rraos’ eyes.
+The meeting had not been anything special.
+Just another profitable day convincing just another easy merchant.
+But one mannerless guard had stuck out like a sore thumb.
 He had smiled too much.
 He was too confident.
 Too young.
 Too unknown.

-But living where he had for so long, Rraos just could not accept that attitude.
-Even if the boy had shown his strength.
-How far away from himself could one country bumpkin be?
+Living where he had for so long, Rraos just could not accept that attitude.
+How far away from himself could one country bumpkin really even be?

 The young Arroxath’s intonation stirred only himself.
 Managing the slightest tug on the world felt like it would tear him to shreds.